home-assistant/home-assistant.io/source/_dashboards/statistic.markdown

 Screenshot of the statistic card for a temperature sensor.
 </p>

-To add the statistic card to your user interface, click the menu (three dots at the top right of the screen) and then **Edit Dashboard**.
-Click the "Add Card" button in the bottom right corner and select **Statistic** from the card picker.
+{% include dashboard/edit_dashboard.md %}

 All options for this card can be configured via the user interface, but if you want more options for the period, you will have to define them in `yaml`.

 {% configuration %}
 type: